Explore Trailblazing History!

 Swiss Alpine Landscape

-Escapism was key.
-One of the favorite attractions was a railway that ran through a Swiss Alpine landscape.
-Blasts of cold air added to the reality.
+Like today’s amusement parks, Coney Island Dreamland delivered escapism.
+One of the favorite attractions was a railway that ran through a Swiss Alpine landscape, complete with blasts of cold air.

 Midget City